vmware-archive/nsxraml/md-version/nsxvapi.md

 * **post** *(secured)*: Test multicast group connectivity in a transport zone

 ## logicalSwitches
-Create and List operations of logical switches inside a Transport Zone (scope)
+Create and List operations of logical switches inside a Transport Zone.

 ### /2.0/vdn/scopes/{scopeId}/virtualwires

 * **get** *(secured)*: Lists all logical Switches in the Transport Zone (Scope)
 * **post** *(secured)*: Creates a logicalSwitch.
 To create a universal logical switch use the appropriate universal scope as the scopeId and use the primary NSX manager.

 ## logicalSwitchesGlobal
 List Operations of logicalSwitches in all transport Zones (scope)